LunarG/VulkanSamples/README.md

   PS > cmake -G "Visual Studio 12 Win64" ..
   ```

-  Open the spirv-toolssln file in the build folder with Microsoft Visual Studio and build the solution in both Debug and Release mode.
+  Open the spirv-tools.sln file in the build folder with Microsoft Visual Studio and build the solution in both Debug and Release mode.

 Next build the Vulkan Samples:
   ```